-Causes of belly button discharge include infections, surgery, and cysts.
+Causes of belly button discharge include:

-Candidiasis is a yeast infection caused by Candida, a type of yeast that typically grows in damp, dark areas of the body.
+Candida, a type of yeast that typically grows in damp, dark areas of the body, causes a yeast infection called candidiasis.
 It can occur between skin folds, such as in your groin area and under your arms.

 If this happens, call your doctor.
 It could be a sign of an infection that needs to be treated.

 When you were developing in your mother’s womb, your bladder was connected to the umbilical cord by a small tube called the urachus.
 This is how urine drained from your body.

 Other symptoms of urachal cysts include:

-There may be a blackhead pimple in the center of the cyst.
+There may be a blackhead in the center of the cyst.
 If the cyst is infected, a thick, yellow, and foul-smelling discharge will drain from it.
 The cyst might also be red and swollen.

 See your doctor if you have discharge.
 It could be a sign of infection, especially if you’ve recently had surgery.
-Other symptoms of an infection include:

 Your doctor might also remove some of the discharge or cells from your belly button and send the sample to a lab.
 A technician will look at the cells or fluid under a microscope to see if you have an infection.

 To treat an infection

 Use an antifungal powder or cream to clear up a yeast infection.

-If you have diabetes, work with your endocrinologist to make sure your blood sugar is well-controlled.
+If you have diabetes, work with your endocrinologist to make sure your blood sugar is well managed.

 To treat a urachal cyst

 Once the infection has cleared, treatment involves removing the cyst with laparoscopic surgery.
 Your doctor will perform this surgery through a small opening in your abdomen.

-To treat a sebaceous cyst
+To treat an epidermoid cyst

 - Wash daily with a mild antibacterial soap and water.
 Use your washcloth or sponge to get inside your belly button and clean out any dirt that’s inside.
 You can also use a saltwater solution to clean your belly button.